Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Introduction

-In this work we aim at an index for XML that uses little space compared to the size of the data, so that the indexed collection can fit in main memory for moderate-sized data, thereby solving XPath queries without any need of resorting to disk.
+In this work we aim at an index for XML that uses little space compared to the size of the data, so that the indexed document can fit in main memory for moderate-sized data, thereby solving XPath queries without any need of resorting to disk.
 An in-memory index should outperform streaming approaches, even when the data fits in RAM.
+This is confirmed when comparing our indexed approach against two well-known streaming XPath engines (over data coming from a RAM-disk): GCX~\cite{DBLP:conf/vldb/KochSS07} and SPEX~\cite{DBLP:journals/tkde/Olteanu07} run about $50$ and $350$ times, respectively, slower than our system.
+Of course such a comparison is hardly fair because the streaming engines need to \emph{parse} the entire XML input document at each run.

-Note that usually, main memory XML query systems (such as Saxon~\cite{kay08}, Galax~\cite{ferea03}, Qizx/Open~\cite{quizx09}, etc.) use machine pointers to represent XML data; this blows up the memory consumption to about 5--10 times the size of the original XML document.
+Note that usually main memory XML query systems (such as Saxon~\cite{kay08}, Galax~\cite{ferea03}, Qizx/Open~\cite{quizx09}, etc.) use machine pointers to represent XML data.
+We observe that on various well-estab\-lished DOM implementations, this representation blows up memory consumption to about 5--10 times the size of the original XML document.

-An XML collection can be regarded essentially as a {\em text collection} (that is, a set of strings) organized into a {\em tree structure}, so that the strings correspond to the text data and the tree structure corresponds to the nesting of tags.
-The problem of manipulating text collections within compressed space is now well understood~\cite{NM07,CHLS07,MN08}, and also much work has been carried out on compact data structures for trees~\cite{Jacobson89,MunRam01,GearyRRR04,BDMRRR05,SN08}.
+An XML document can be regarded essentially as a {\em text collection} (that is, a set of strings) organized into a {\em tree structure}, so that the strings correspond to the text data and the tree structure corresponds to the nesting of tags.
+The problem of manipulating text collections within compressed space is now well understood~\cite{NM07,CHLS07,MN08}, and also much work has been carried out on compact data structures for trees \cite{Jacobson89,MunRam01,GearyRRR04,GRR04,BDMRRR05,DRR06,HMR07,FarMun08,Arr08,SN08}.
 In this paper we show how both types of compact data structures can be integrated into a compressed index representation for XML data, which is able to efficiently solve XPath queries.

-A feature inherited from its components is that the compressed index {\em replaces} the XML collection, in the sense that the data (or any part of it) can be efficiently reproduced from the index (and thus the data itself can be discarded).
+A feature inherited from its components is that the compressed index {\em replaces} the XML document, in the sense that the data (or any part of it) can be efficiently reproduced from the index (and thus the data itself can be discarded).
 The result is called a {\em self-index}, as the data is inextricably tied to its index.
 A self-index for XML data was recently proposed~\cite{FLMM05,FLMM06}, yet its support for XPath is reduced to a very limited class of queries that are handled particularly well.
+Namely, they handle ``simple paths'', that is, queries of the form //$t_1$/$t_2$/ $\dots$ /$t_k$, where each $t_i$ is a tagname.
+For such queries they can count in time $O(k)$, and can report in time $O(\log^{1+\epsilon} n)$ per result.
+See~\cite{DBLP:journals/corr/abs-1012-5696} where a comparison is presented which allows to conclude that, for result counting over XMark documents, their self-index can be between one and two orders of magnitude faster than our system.